Call for Papers

 Submissions should be single blinded, i.e. authors names should be included in the submissions.

 All papers will be peer-reviewed by at least two members of the programme committee and evaluated on the basis of relevance, originality, significance, soundness, and clarity.
 Papers that exceed the page limits or formatting guidelines will be returned without review.
-Final copies of papers for inclusion to the conference proceedings will be published on CEUR in the AI*IA series (Scopus indexed).
+Final copies of papers for inclusion to the conference proceedings will be published on CEUR in the AIxIA series (Scopus indexed).
 At least one author must attend the conference to present the paper.

 Organizational details such as: thematic panels, demo sessions, invited talks